-The composability of DeFi enables Aave Protocol to connect with the rest of the ecosystem.
-However, it also exposes the protocol to financial contagion.
-Currencies used in the protocol affect the protocol at its core, in particular currencies accepted as collateral which safeguard the solvency of the protocol).
+The composability of DeFi enables the Aave Protocol to connect with the rest of the ecosystem; however, it also exposes the protocol to various ecosystem risks.
+Tokens used in the protocol affect the protocol at its core (specifically tokens accepted as collateral which safeguard the solvency of the protocol).
 At least three different aspects of risk are important to assessing whether an asset exposes the Aave Protocol to undue risk: smart contract risk, counterparty risk, and market risk.

-First, we look at smart contract security and any risk presented by counterparties within the token’s protocol governance.
+First, the Aave community must look at smart contract security and any risk presented by counterparties within the token’s protocol governance.
 If the risks are perceived to be unreasonably high, the tokens in question should be disqualified from usage within the aave protocol or be listed in Isolation Mode.
-Then, the Aave community should continuously monitors risks, in particular market risks, which can be managed via the protocol’s parameters.
+Then, the Aave community should continuously monitors risks, in particular market risks, which can be managed via the protocol’s risk parameters.

-Counter-party risk assesses qualitatively how and by who the currency is governed.
-We observe difference degrees of governance decentralisation that may give direct control over funds (as backing, for example) or attack vectors to the governance architecture which could expose control and funds.
-The counter-party risk is measured from the level of centralisation corresponding to the number of parties that control the protocol as well as the number of holders and the trust in the entity, project or processes.
+Counter-party risk assesses qualitatively how and by who the asset is governed.
+There are different degrees of governance decentralisation that may give direct control over funds (e.g., as backing) or attack vectors to the governance architecture, which could expose control and funds.
+Counterparty risk is determined by the level of centralisation, which is measured by the number of parties that control a token’s protocol, as well as the number of holders and the level of trust in the entity, project, community or processes.

-Market risks are linked to the market size and fluctuations in offer and demand.
-These risks are particularly relevant for the assets of the protocol: the collateral.
-If the value of the collateral decreases, it might reach the liquidation threshold and start getting liquidated.
-The markets then need to hold sufficient volume to account for any liquidations in the particular pool (i.e., sell offs which tend to lower the price of the underlying asset through slippage affecting the value recovered.
+Market risks are linked to the size of a particular asset pool in the protocol, as well as fluctuations in both supply and demand.
+The markets need to hold sufficient volume to account for any liquidations in the particular pool (i.e., sell offs which tend to lower the price of the underlying asset through slippage affecting the value recovered).

-We look at the average 24h volume representing the availability of the currency to assess liquidity risk:
+Market risk assessments should use average daily volume representing the availability of the asset to assess liquidity risk: E[volume]

-We look at these values at: 1 week, 1 month, 3 months, 6 months and 1 year.
+These values should be assessed at the following intervals: 1 week, 1 month, 3 months, 6 months, and 1 year.

-Cryptocurrencies can be subject to sudden volatility spikes; it is not uncommon to witness 30% changes in price within a week or a month.
-When this is a price increase, to protect our users, it might be followed by a parameter readjustment to limit risks of new operations.
+Tokens can be subject to sudden volatility spikes, and it is not uncommon to witness a 50% price change within a week or a month.
+When a price increase occurs, a parameter readjustment may be implemented to limit the risks of new operations.

-Finally, we also consider the market capitalisation representing the size of the market.
+Finally, we also consider the market capitalisation representing the size of the market and potential exposure.